Signed in as:

 You will experience:

-We will work in collaboration to create the changes that you desire in a way that fits your created.
-Safety, trust and change are co-created experiences between you and me that honor our respective boundaries and respect your individual needs.
+Safety, trust and change are co-created experiences between you and me that honor our respective boundaries and that respect your individual needs.

 "Life isn't about waiting for the storm to pass, it's about learning how to dance in the rain."